-I have been working with VMWare on the ESXi product (specifically in the vmkernel core team) for the past 5 years.
+I have been working with VMWare on the ESXi product (specifically in the vmkernel core team) for the past 6 years.
 The charter for this team revolves around maintaining the core infrastructure of the ESXi hypervisor's kernel: memory management, synchronization primitives, thread management, APIs for driver writers, logging, error reporting are some areas among many others.
+More recently, I've been involved in looking into avenues for making ESXi and more generally, VSphere a first class Kubernetes platform.

 RDMA: I am the tech lead for the RDMA subsystem in the vmkernel: a zero-copy, kernel bypass technology that allows for extremely low latency and high bandwidth communications.
 Along with the virtual devices team, the charter is to expose this capability to a virtual machine as a device and allow applications in the guest to leverage RDMA.
 RDMA is also being explored to expose block storage (iSCSI over RDMA) to ESXi and for vMotion (hot migration of virtual machines).